 lauki-kofta-curry

 Bottle gourd is rich in dietary fiber.
-Along with Cashews, almonds and melon seeds adds to the consistency of the curry sauce and enhances the flavour as well.
-Star anise lends subtle sweet and aromatic licorice-like flavour to the curry.
-Health benefits from bottle gourd, rich aroma and subtle flavours from spices, creamy and silky texture from cashews, almonds and melon seeds make this recipe healthy and delicious dish to indulge anytime guilt-free.
+Along with Cashews, almonds and melon seeds adds to the consistency of the curry sauce and enhance the flavour as well.
+Star anise lends a subtly sweet and aromatic licorice-like flavour to the curry.
+Health benefits from bottle gourd, rich aroma and subtle flavours from spices, creamy and silky texture from cashews, almonds and melon seeds make this recipe healthy and delicious dish to indulge in anytime guilt-free.

 Lauki kofta curry recipe variations